triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   flow for Xilinx FPGA.
 The HLS target relies on direct LLVM IR feeding and allows finer control by using HLS extensions.

+- 2021/10/01: the OpenCL/SPIR device compiler flow has been deprecated because it has less features than the HLS device compiler flow and we lack resources to maintain both.

 ## Installing the Alveo U200 board